WebAssembly/design/AstSemantics.md

 ### Linear Memory Accesses

 Linear memory access is accomplished with explicit `load` and `store` operators.
+All `load` and `store` operators use little-endian byte order when translating between values and bytes.
 Integer loads can specify a *storage size* which is smaller than the result type as well as a signedness which determines whether the bytes are sign- or zero- extended into the result type.